An interviewer once asked Warren Buffett about the worst trade he’d ever made… and he didn’t hesitate to answer…

 Owning a dominant company in such a critical segment with a guaranteed customer (Medicare) is a no-brainer for Buffett.

 While DaVita doesn’t pay a dividend, it rewards shareholders by actively buying back shares.
-As you can see below, since 2011 (when Buffett first started accumulating a stake in DaVita), the company has repurchased more than 50% of its stock.
+Since 2011 (when Buffett first started accumulating a stake in DaVita), the company has repurchased more than 50% of its stock.

 Think of stock repurchases as a way of increasing each owner’s claim on profits at no additional cost to shareholders.
 When the share count goes down, your personal stake in the business goes up.
-All else equal, a company that buys back its own stock is a better long-term investment than a company that keeps issuing shares.
+All else equal, a company that buys back its own stock is a better long-term investment than companies that don’t.

 Conclusion